Loris94/MobiDev/README.md

 * Resolution: list of all possible frames resolution, incrementing the stepper will select a larger resolution

 ARkit 6d poses, Planes and Points cloud don't have parameters

+## Server

+The library is inside the socketioserver.py file, to start the server just import the library and use the method startServer with the server port as parameter eg. in the startserver.py file

 ## About the data